 Retaining weather sealing would be nice as per the current designs, this could simply be considered and brought over to the new adapter.

 Ignore what posters on prominent photography forums say about this for the most part.
 They are obsessed with ‘new is better’.
 They are blinded by it.
 Forums are full of gear heads that couldn’t shoot a competent picture if they tried.
 It’s the ‘all the gear no idea’ thing going on with most of these fora, for the most part at least.
 I’ve noticed that our profession is littered with people that think a new camera or lens will solve a problem; or make them better.
 The marketing is all geared to play to this internal self doubt they have.
 You aren’t a man if you don’t shoot the latest 45MP camera!
-There even seems to be this weird hate about people still wanting to use some old glass, or use older lenses for specialist shooting purposes as I do.
+There even seems to be this misplaced animosity toward people still wanting to use some old glass, or use older lenses for specialist shooting purposes as I do.
 Such is the strangeness of these types of places which are full of negativity and over moderation, such that rational thought cannot properly win-out.
 Why does it bother these people so much if they would not actually use the proposed adapter if produced?
 Looking at the evidence I am seeing; it seems to get them easily bent out of shape.
 Amusing?
 Yes.
 Sad?
 Yes.

 I think Nikon should have brought out the adapter expected of them from day one.
 Nikon’s initial adapter and even it’s second, are by far the worse out of the three big players.
 They simply have been outclassed here and they should be embarrassed about this.
 I am acutely aware that Nikon have stopped physically producing most of the lenses that this adapter would / could be used for, however that never stopped Sony from doing something very similar, and absolutely does not displace the added brand value it would bring along to the Nikon ecosystem.
 They also aren’t making any new AF-S, G, P, or I lenses either, yet it still works for those.